April-Juice/Art-of-April/README.md

 September 4, 2022 | Fondant

 I mostly made the Totoro (right).
-So cwuwuuyuute 🥺🥺🥺
+So cute 🥺🥺🥺

 ---